Jkim55/java_curriculum/Unit-5-junit/README.md

 }
 ```

-You'll see that the tests start with an `@Test` suffix.
-Each test is a method whose name gives a good hint as to what should happen if the test method is executed successfully.
-For example, `createZombie_ShouldHaveName()` means that once you instantiate a Zombie, it is expected that it will have a name.
+You'll see that the tests  ans that once you instantiate a Zombie, it is expected that it will have a name.
 The validity of the test is measured with the `assertEquals()` method, which takes two parameters, testing to see if the parameters are the same, using the following syntax: `assertEquals(expected, actual)`.

 ## Challenge #2 - Porting JavaScript to Java